e-kotov/ru-resilient-arctic-clusters/README.md

 ## The key result

 The key result of the article is clustering of Russian Arctic cities.
-An interactive plot is below.

 ![networked representation of settlement groups](images/umap_net_en.png)

+An interactive version of this plot is in [outputs/plots](outputs/plots).
+The code to reproduce the analysis is in [paper/paper.Rmd](paper/paper.Rmd).
+Some helper functions are in [R](R).

+The analysis code is in

 ## Reproducing the analysis